Sign InSign Up

 • Line 9 – Repairs and Maintenance

-Expenses to keep property in working condition (not capital improvements).
+Expenses to keep business property in good working order (not capital improvements).

 • Line 10 – Bad Debts